Applications for Polymers

 Composites are created when two or more materials are combined with a polymer matrix.

-So, by combining glass, aramid or carbon with a polymer, the resulting end product is a strong and lightweight Fiber Reinforced Polymer (FRP) profile that is lighter in weight, corrosion-resistant, easy to handle, transport and install than old school materials such as wood, aluminum and steel.
+So, by combining glass, aramid, or carbon with a polymer, the resulting end product is a strong, lightweight Fiber Reinforced Polymer (FRP) profile that is lighter, corrosion-resistant, and easier to handle, transport, and install than old-school materials such as wood, aluminum, and steel.

 pultrusion capabilities guide

-Today, FRPs are used in varied applications across different sectors.
-Besides building and construction (new and retrofitting projects), infrastructure, auto, telecommunications and so on, FRP profiles have properties that make them suitable for a variety of applications.
-FRPs are excellent for use in protective equipment like fireproof clothing, body and vehicle armor, and ballistics-resistant components.
+Today, FRPs are used in a variety of applications across sectors.
+Beyond building and construction (new and retrofit projects), infrastructure, automotive, telecommunications, and so on, FRP profiles have properties that make them suitable for a variety of applications.
+FRPs are excellent for use in protective equipment such as fireproof clothing, body and vehicle armor, and ballistic-resistant components.

 We take a look at a few of these applications.